-We’ve ready to make the jump from renting to owning our own home, and we’d like to build it ourselves.
-We know where we want to live – a small town with lots of open space and wonderful schools – and we’re ready to start looking at land we can build on, but we've never done this before, and we’re not sure what kind of real estate broker we should talk to.
-Should we be looking for a real estate broker who specializes in buying and selling vacant land?
-Or should we just start looking around and then call the agent’s number that we see listed on the sign?
+Whether you're renting or owning your current home, building a new home yourselves is a big step.
+Perhaps you know where we want to live, such as in a small town with lots of open space and wonderful schools, and are ready to start looking at land to build on.
+But where should you begin?
+And should you be looking for a real estate broker who specializes in buying and selling vacant land?
+Or just start looking around and then call the agent's number that you see listed on the "LAND FOR SALE" sign?

 What you probably don't want to do is to call the number on the seller's sign.
 Doing so might lead you into a situation where you don't have your own, buyer's broker by your side to help negotiate and conclude the transaction.